pranath/blog/_posts/2021-04-04-ai-human-preferences.md

 It's certainly my belief that this much neglected area is worth far more work than it often gets, not only to allow us to understand the AI system at a deeper level, but that it might also give us new insights and understandings into the area the AI system is being applied to.

-In this article I'm going to look at one particular area of AI application called Recommendation Systems.
+In this article I'm going to look at one particular area of AI application called *Recommendation Systems*.
 For a recent project, I created an AI system for recommending new books to readers.
 I then extended the project to study how this AI book recommendation system itself was working, and discovered what it had learnt about the hidden preferences of book readers.

 ## What are Recommendation Systems?
 Recommendation systems are very common particularly in online services.
 For example, Amazon suggestions for alternative products, on Netflix suggestions for films, on Spotify for music, or on Facebook for the content you see on your newsfeed.
 All of these services and more use recommendation systems to suggest new content to people, but what are these systems and how do these actually work?